Clark Summer Research Program Frequently Asked Questions

 What is the time commitment?
 Is it like school where we have to go every day during the week?

 Clark is like a full-time job where you are learning in a lab rather than a classroom setting.
-You will work 40 hours a week for 9 weeks.
-The hours are determined by your lab, but are typically 8:00 am – 5:00 pm or 9:00 am – 6:00 pm.
+You will work 40 hours a week for 9/10 weeks depending on the program length that summer.
+The hours are determined by your lab but are typically 8:00 am – 5:00 pm or 9:00 am – 6:00 pm.

 Would I be allowed to work or take courses during the program?